Camponotus consobrinus – Australia

 The Fourmiculture Charter on delivery:

-Our experience makes it possible to eliminate almost all losses during transport and we use packaging adapted and tested for this use.
-You will be delivered by carrier within 48 hours, and any loss of the colony during transport would automatically entitle you to a 100% refund.
-We add insulated packaging if necessary, at no additional cost.
+Our experience allows us to virtually eliminate losses during transport, and we use specially designed and tested packaging.
+Your order will be delivered by courier within 48 hours, and any loss of the colony during transport will automatically entitle you to a 100% refund.
+We will add insulated packaging if necessary, at no extra cost.

 _______________________________________________________________

-– Wintering: None, or a slight rest period around 15-20 °C for 2 months in the fall.
+– Hibernation: None, or a short rest period at around 15-20°C for 2 months in the autumn.

-– Food: Sweet and protein liquids, small living insects (crickets size 2 to 4, fruit flies, mosquitoes, etc.) or dead, jellies, meat, etc.
+– Food: Sugary and protein-rich liquids, small live insects (crickets size 2 to 4, fruit flies, mosquitoes, etc.) or dead insects, frost, meat, etc.

-– Generally monogynous (one queen maximum per colony), sometimes polygynous in nature.
+– Generally monogynous (one queen maximum per colony), sometimes polygynous in the wild.

-– Maximum population of the colony: estimated at several thousand workers.
+– Maximum colony population: estimated at several thousand workers.

-– Color: Black with an orange coloration over a large part of the body, according to workers and colonies.
+– Color: Black with orange coloration over much of the body, depending on the worker and colony.

-– Estimated maximum longevity of the queen: 7 to 15 years
+– Estimated maximum lifespan of the queen: 7 to 15 years

 Notice